Lyme disease and related tick-borne infections

-- Stiff and painful neck, which may be sign of Lyme meningitis
+- Stiff and painful neck, which may be a sign of Lyme meningitis

-- Heart problems (Lyme carditis); symptoms include light-headedness, heart palpitations, shortness of breath, chest pain, and fainting
+- Heart problems (Lyme carditis); symptoms include light-headedness, heart palpitations, shortness of breath, chest pain, or fainting

 Late Lyme Disease

-If patients are not treated with antibiotics, infection can spread throughout the body.
+If not treated with antibiotics, the infection can become established in many areas of the body.
 Symptoms of late Lyme disease can develop months or years after the initial infection and may include:

 - Joint pain and swelling (Lyme arthritis)

 - Nerve damage resulting in weakness, pain, numbness, and tingling in hands and feet (peripheral neuropathy)